dhis2/dhis2-utils/tools/dhis2-dummydatatracker/README.md

 ## Workflow

+- Make sure your local files are up to date and contain the latest version in master.
+See [git pull](https://bit.ly/3uGypaO)
+-

 - First time dummy data is going to be injected
 	- Call create_flat_file to generate the spreadsheet.
 Please communicate the ID of the spreadsheet to the team and save it here: https://docs.google.com/spreadsheets/d/1YcP829U70qIqPcU8mQACkPLP2PzwPB-s6RnbVQaMubQ/edit#gid=0
 	-  Create the primal TEIs.